-Annual appropriations are contained in Acts that provide annual funding for government operations and programs and also for investment in assets and to reduce liabilities.
-Bills proposing appropriations for the forthcoming financial year are introduced into Parliament on Budget night and, when passed, fund approximately a quarter of all government expenditure for the year.
+Annual Appropriation Acts provide annual funding for government operations and programmes and also for investment in assets and reduction of liabilities.
+Bills proposing appropriations for the forthcoming financial year are introduced into Parliament on Budget night and, when passed, fund approximately 25 per cent of all government expenditure for the year.

-Section 53 of the Constitution provides that the Senate may not amend proposed laws appropriating money for the ordinary annual services of the government.
+Section 53 of the Constitution provides that the Senate may not amend proposed laws appropriating money for the ordinary annual services of the Government.
 Under section 54 of the Constitution, a proposed law appropriating money for the ordinary annual services of the government can only deal with such appropriations.
-Accordingly, the annual appropriations are split into Bills that provide for the ordinary annual services of the government (eg. Appropriation Bill (No. 1) 2010-2011) and those that do not (eg. Appropriation Bill (No. 2) 2010-2011).
+Accordingly, the annual appropriations are split into Bills that provide for the ordinary annual services of the Government (e.g. Appropriation Bill (No. 1) and those that do not (e.g. Appropriation Bill (No. 2)).
 1

-The services of the three parliamentary departments are not considered to be ordinary annual services of the government.
-Accordingly, there is a third appropriation Bill that can be introduced with the other two (eg. the Appropriation (Parliamentary Departments) Bill (No. 1) 2010‑2011), that proposes appropriations for the parliamentary departments.
+The services of the four parliamentary departments are not considered to be ordinary annual services of the government.
+Accordingly, there is a third Budget annual Appropriation Bill, Appropriation (Parliamentary Departments) Bill (No. 1), that proposes appropriations for the parliamentary departments.

-A second set of three annual appropriation Bills is usually introduced during the financial year.
-Called the Additional Estimates appropriation Bills, those three Bills correspond to the three budget appropriation Bills and continue the numbering sequence: Appropriation Bill No. 3 (i.e. ordinary annual services), Appropriation Bill No. 4 (i.e. other than ordinary annual services) and Appropriation (Parliamentary Departments) Bill No. 2.
-The Additional Estimates Bills seek appropriation authority from Parliament for the additional expenditure of money from the Consolidated Revenue Fund, in order to meet requirements that have arisen since the last Budget.
-Further annual appropriation Bills are introduced during the year if required.
-Those further Bills are called the Supplementary Estimates appropriation Bills (after the Budget) or Supplementary Additional Estimates appropriation Bills (after the Additional Estimates).
+A second set of three annual Appropriation Bills is usually introduced during the financial year, called the Additional Estimates Appropriation Bills.
+These three Bills correspond to the three Budget Appropriation Bills and continue the numbering sequence: Appropriation Bill (No. 3) (i.e. ordinary annual services), Appropriation Bill (No. 4) (i.e. other than ordinary annual services) and Appropriation (Parliamentary Departments) Bill (No. 2).
+The Additional Estimates Appropriation Bills seek authority from Parliament for the additional expenditure of money from the Consolidated Revenue Fund, in order to meet requirements that have arisen since the last Budget.
+Further annual Appropriation Bills are introduced during the year if required.
+These further Bills are typically called the Supplementary Additional Estimates Appropriation Bills.

 Structure of Annual Appropriations

 As mentioned above, appropriations are provided for particular purposes.
 The purpose of departmental appropriations is to provide money for the annual operating costs of agencies.
-For all administered appropriations, those purposes are the outcomes which are shown beside the appropriation amounts.
-Outcomes are the results, consequences or impacts of Government actions.
-They are specified by the responsible portfolio minister and approved by the Finance Minister.
+For administered appropriations, those purposes are the outcomes which are shown beside the appropriation amounts.
+Outcomes are the results, consequences or impacts of government actions.

-Appropriation Acts (No. 1) and (No. 2) make clear the legal status of bodies subject to the CAC Act in relation to the annual appropriations.
-CAC Act bodies are legally separate from the Commonwealth and so do not debit appropriations or make payments from the CRF.
+Appropriation Bills (No. 1) and (No. 2) make clear the legal status of bodies subject to the CAC Act in relation to the annual appropriations.
+CAC Act bodies are separate, financially and legally, from the Commonwealth and so do not typically debit appropriations or make payments from the CRF.
 The legislation text states that relevant appropriations are made for payment to CAC Act bodies.
-The schedules to the Acts identify the responsible portfolio department in relation to making payments to each CAC Act body in the portfolio summary and the agency detail tables.
+The Schedules to the Bills identify the responsible portfolio department in relation to making payments to each CAC Act body in the Portfolio Summary and the agency detail tables.

-The purpose and detailed operation of the clauses in the appropriation Acts are outlined in Explanatory Memoranda tabled in Parliament when the Bills are introduced in Parliament.
-The Appropriation Acts and Explanatory Memorandum are available at www.budget.gov.au and also at www.comlaw.gov.au
+The purpose and detailed operation of the clauses in the Budget Appropriation Bills are outlined in Explanatory Memoranda tabled in Parliament when the Bills are introduced on Budget Night.
+Each Appropriation Bill and its Explanatory Memoranda are available at www.budget.gov.au and also at www.comlaw.gov.au

 Appropriation Bill (No. 1)